-However, the absence of a signature may be evidence of the lack of mutual assent.79 Absence of a counter-signature may be an issue.80 Where the documents indicate that a signature was required, estoppel arguments may not suffice.81 Issues arising from electronic signatures and claims of forged signatures may require discovery and a plenary hearing.82
+However, the absence of a signature may be evidence of the lack of mutual assent.84 Absence of a counter-signature may be an issue.85 Where the documents indicate that a signature was required, estoppel arguments may not suffice.86 A plethora of cases (discussed elsewhere in this Handbook) indicates that a "click" on a web page or icon can be sufficient.
+Issues arising from electronic signatures and claims of forged signatures may require discovery and a plenary hearing.87

 A 2023 Appellate Division opinion, Barberi v.
 1351 Old Freehold Rd.
-Operations LLC, 83 delegated to the arbitrator the issue of whether the patient signed the container agreement.
+Operations LLC,88 delegated to the arbitrator the issue of whether the patient signed the container agreement.
 The arbitration clause was proper and required delegation of whether the proffered exemplar (which did not bear a signature) plus other evidence was sufficient.

-The Third Circuit has noted special concerns regarding the formation of contracts governed by the Uniform Commercial Code (UCC).
-84 The UCC's statute of frauds provision, 85 requires certain contracts to be signed; merchants may avoid that requirement if acknowledgements are not challenged.
-This has led to issues regarding "confirmation" of purchase orders that contain arbitration clauses.
-86
+The Third Circuit has noted special concerns regarding the formation of contracts governed by the Uniform Commercial Code (UCC).89 The UCC's statute of frauds provision90 requires certain contracts to be signed; merchants may avoid that requirement if acknowledgements are not challenged.
+This has led